amitx64/csv-data-analyzer/README.md

 Contributions are welcome!
 Please ensure your code is well-documented.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE.txt) file for details.